-Whether or not you’re a die-hard Star Wars fan, at some point in your life you’ve probably seen one of those iconic lightsabers and wished you could hold one and swing it around.
+Whether or not you’re a true-blue Star Wars fan, at some point in your life you’ve probably seen one of those iconic lightsabers and wished you could hold one and swing it around.

 Who knows, maybe you still daydream about that, there’s no judgment here!